Rebalancing with Linear and Quadratic Costs: Introduction

-All of the extant literature studies linear and quadratic trading costs in \emph{isolation}.
-The present study fills this gap by analyzing the \emph{joint} impact of proportional transaction costs and linear price impact on portfolio rebalancing.
+All of the extant literature studies either linear or quadratic trading costs.
+This paper fills this gap by analyzing the \emph{joint} impact of proportional transaction costs and linear price impact on portfolio rebalancing.